Dam safety technical notes

 A template spreadsheet is provided, allowing the user to input data concerning various downstream facilities and structures.
 This input is automatically converted to a summation of the total consequence rating points for the project, subsequently used to calculate the Design Step.
 A separate worksheet is provided within the Excel workbook, with instructions for using the calculation spreadsheet.

-• DSO Technical Note 3: Design storm construction — This document provides engineering guidance for development of design storms for use in computing inflow design floods using rainfall-runoff computer models for spillway design.
+• DSO Technical Note 3: Design storm construction — This document provides engineering guidance for development of design storm hyetographs, the standard form of precipitation data input used in computing an Inflow Design Flood (IDF) with rainfall-runoff computer models.
+Additional calculation tools to develop an IDF are provided in the two files below:

 • PMP 1-hr — 1-hour local storm PMP, inches